-We are excited to announce that Rev. Lisa Bovee-Kemper will be joining us on July 16th as our Developmental Minister!
+We are excited to announce that Rev. Lisa Bovee-Kemper has joined us as our Developmental Minister!

 Personal Message From Lisa

 To the members & friends of the Greenville UU Fellowship,

 I am delighted to have accepted the board’s offer to serve as your minister!
 My conversations with the committee have been generative and animated, and I look forward to meeting you all in July.
 I see in GUUF a congregation with strong existing ministries and great potential for shared ministry as you seek to discern your next steps as a religious community.
 I look forward to working together.
 I am a lifelong UU with a decade of experience in parish ministry, most recently at the UU Congregation of Asheville, just a bit north of y’all.

 My ministry is grounded in my chaplain’s heart, my identity as an artist, and my commitment to activism.
 My passions and strengths as a minister include providing pastoral care, creating dynamic worship services, and empowering people to find their own passions.
 My family and I are excited to come down the mountain and make our home in the Upstate.